Definition of Satisfactory Academic Progress (SAP)

 Evaluation of Students’ Progress

-Beginning with the Summer 2017 semester, Satisfactory Academic Progress will be reviewed at the end of each term; Fall, Spring and Summer.
+Satisfactory Academic Progress will be reviewed at the end of Spring.
 At each review, a student’s quantitative (Pace & Maximum Time Frame), and qualitative (GPA) progress is evaluated.
-If a student is not making sufficient progress, as explained above, he/she will be issued a Warning Notice, and will remain eligible to receive aid for one more term.
-If, at the end of the warning term the student has not met all requirements, all of his/her financial aid will be suspended.
+If a student is not making sufficient progress, as explained above, he/she will be issued a Failure Notice, and all of his/her financial aid will be suspended.
 In certain cases (illness, death in the family, special circumstance), a student may appeal the aid suspension by completing the “Satisfactory Academic Progress Appeal Form.”

 Appeals should address the circumstances surrounding the student’s insufficient progress, as well as a plan of action to correct the insufficient progress.
 Students will need to specify what has changed in the circumstances, and therefore why they will be able to make progress in the upcoming semester.
 If the insufficient progress was related to “Duration of Progress,” the student will need to specify how many units they intend to complete each term in order to complete his or her degree.